Skip to main content

 Keeper Phase 2 — F4 evaluators

-Phase 2 endpoints are internal-auth (X-Internal-Token) — they’re invoked by the platform itself (scheduler routines + the post-tool-call hook), not by operators directly.
-The admin-facing surface is the /api/v1/admin/keeper/requests log above, plus the per-type filters in the admin UI’s “Keeper P2 reviews” panel (PR-F2).
+The four evaluator endpoints are internal-auth (X-Internal-Token) — they’re invoked by the platform itself (scheduler routines + the post-tool-call hook), not by operators directly.
+The admin-facing surface is POST /api/v1/admin/keeper/review/{slot}/run (below), the /api/v1/admin/keeper/requests log above, and the per-type filters in the admin UI’s “Keeper P2 reviews” panel (PR-F2).

 POST /api/v1/internal/keeper/skill-review